instrumentl/eff_passphrase/README.md

 This repository contains a very simple Ruby library for using the EFF's [Diceware wordlists](https://www.eff.org/dice) to generate secure passphrases.

-"EFF&reg;" is a registered trademark of the Electronic Frontier Foundation.
-This repository and project are in no way affiliated by, endorsed by, or associated with the Electronic Frontier Foundationier Foundation.
+"EFF&reg;" is a registered trademark of the [Electronic Frontier Foundation](https://www.eff.org/).
+This repository and project are in no way affiliated by, endorsed by, or associated with the Electronic Frontier Foundation Foundation.

 ## Usage